Bira/octopus-carnival/_drafts/dfrpg-adventurers-cleric.md

 ## Skills

-For weapon skills, can pick the traditional "mace and shield" package, or follow Friar Tuck's example and just take Staff.
+For weapon skills, you can pick the traditional "mace and shield" package, or follow Friar Tuck's example and just take Staff.
 Your one-handed weapon could also be an axe, flail, or sword too - you don't have to imitate D&D on this particular detail.
+Your skill will end up as either 15 or 14, which means combat isn't necessarily your strong suit compared to the other delvers.

 All clerics know the basic skills required of their trade, like Religious Ritual, Public Speaking, Theology, and a few others.
 They also know how to